Death Certificate Translation Dubai — MOJ License #701

 Foreign vs UAE-Issued Death Certificates

-The documentation requirements differ significantly based on where the death occurred and where the certificate was issued:
+The documentation requirements differ significantly based on where the death occurred and where the certificate was issued.

 Death Occurred in UAE (UAE-Issued Certificate)